Minsu386/til/CompTIA A+/Introduction.md

 You will perform real-world task.
 Will not answer multiple choice questions.

 A+ cert covers generic P concepts.
 It is not focused on one particular vendors hardware or software.
 This will test how much you know.
-It does not
+It does not focus on what you can do.
+It will be composed of multiple choice questions.

+220-1101 test your knowledge of mobile devices, networking, computer hardware, virtualization and cloud computing, and hardware and network troubleshooting.

+220-1102 test your knowledge of OS, security, software troubleshooting and Operational procedures.